jahangir842/LLMs-offline/ollama.md

+### This page includes:
+1. Installation
+2. Uninstallation
+3. Customize the Model:

 # What is Ollama

 Ollama is an open-source project that serves as a powerful and user-friendly platform for running LLMs on your local machine.
 It acts as a bridge between the complexities of LLM technology and the desire for an accessible and customizable AI experience.